ietf-wg-privacypass/base-drafts/CHARTER.md

 completion) will be used to judge the progress of the working group:

 - Specification of protocol & surrounding architecture - February 2021.
+- Risk assessment for centralization in Privacy Pass deployments for multiple design options - February 2021
 - Specification of application-layer requirements (including HTTP integration) - June 2021.
 - Specification of HTTP browser API (in coordination with W3C) - October